Green Park, MO

 Description: Runner’s knee, or patellofemoral pain syndrome, involves pain around the kneecap due to improper alignment or overuse.

-Causes: Weak or imbalanced thigh muscles, improper running form, overuse, and activities that exert pressure on the knee joint, such as excessive running, jumping, or squatting.
+Causes: Muscle imbalances or weakness in the thighs, improper running form, overuse, and activities that exert pressure on the knee joint, such as excessive running, jumping, or squatting.
 Other contributing factors include tight hamstrings, calf muscles, and soft tissue imbalances.

 Symptoms: Pain around or behind the kneecap, particularly noticeable when bending the knee, climbing stairs, squatting, or sitting for extended periods.
-The pain may increase with activity and improve with rest.
+The pain may intensify with activity and lessen with rest.
 You might experience discomfort during physical activities or even while resting.

-Treatment: Rest, ice, anti-inflammatory medications, strengthening and stretching exercises, and physical therapy to enhance alignment and muscle balance.
-Your Green Park, MO physical therapist may also recommend Kinesio Taping® to support the kneecap and ease pain.
-This method aids in reducing pain and providing additional support.
+Treatment: Rest, ice, anti-inflammatory medications, strengthening and stretching exercises, and physical therapy to improve alignment and muscle balance.
+Your Green Park, MO physical therapist may also recommend Kinesio Taping® to support the kneecap and reduce pain.
+This method contributes to reducing pain and providing additional support.

 Achilles Tendonitis